knowledge-club/javascript/content/en/var.md

 var userHeight;
 ```

-Another thing, Javascript allow create variables without use the reserved word `var`, but has a series of problems with this.
+One last thing, Javascript allows us to create variables without the use of the reserved word `var`, but we will have a series of problems if we do this:

 ```js
 useName;